 STEP 5 - Work as a Pharmacy Intern

 Most students work as pharmacy interns during pharmacy school.
-Our student pharmacists receive their pharmacy intern licenses from the California State Board of Pharmacy upon enrollment in the PharmD program.
+Student pharmacists receive their pharmacy intern licenses from the California State Board of Pharmacy upon enrollment in the PharmD program.

 AFTER YOU GRADUATE